 If necessary, notification of the positive case will be sent out through the RaiderAlert system and via email so all members of the campus community are made aware as quickly as possible.
 The college will also make contact with any other students/employees the positive case has been in close contact with during their time on campus.

-Please keep in mind that close contact is defined as being within six feet of someone for more than 15 minutes.
+Please keep in mind that close contact is defined as being within six feet of someone for a total of 15 minutes or more.
 All classrooms and labs will be set up for the six feet spacing and everyone should be wearing a face covering.

 The CDC now reports that people with COVID-19 can have mild to severe symptoms.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications.